 A Message to Students Studying at SHS

-In Japan, people suffening from Hansen’s disease were compulsorily segregated from society.
-It was the equivalent of ‘life imprisonmen’.
-Their demonstractable crime was being Hansen’s disease victims.
-It was a requirement under the law designed to prevent the spread of leprosy,the legislation being passed under the euphemistically named public health.
-The sufferers were not only victims of a hide disease but also of harsh treatment and prejudice which that law did everything to foster.
+In Japan, people suffering from Hansen’s disease were compulsorily segregated from society.
+It was the equivalent of ‘life imprisonment’.
+Their demonstrable crime was being victims of Hansen’s disease.
+It was a requirement under the law designed to prevent the spread of leprosy, legislation that was passed under the euphemistically named public health.
+The sufferers were not only victims of a hideous disease but also of harsh treatment and prejudice that the law did everything to foster.
 In other words, they were oppressed under two layers of hardship.
-Furthermore, they were abandoned by society, deprived of thier human rights and dignity, and on top of that their families were stigmatized and disgraced.
+Furthermore, they were abandoned by society, deprived of their human rights and dignity, and on top of that, their families were stigmatized and disgraced.

-At long,long last that iniquitous law was repealed in 1996.
+Finally, that iniquitous law was repealed in 1996.

-This fund was founded by Toshio Iha who was one of the recipients of that compensation program,the compensation money itself being the souce of the fund.
-From the money gathered,a scholaship will be granted to a student belonging to the School on Medicine at,a student recommended by the Leyte branch of the Philippines State University Medical School.
+This fund was established by Toshio Iha, one of the recipients of that compensation scheme, using the compensation money itself as the source of funds.
+From the money collected, scholarships will be awarded to students recommended by the Leyte Branch of the National University of the Philippines School of Medicine.

-Illness bring us pain and tears.
+Illness brings us pain and tears.
 The more one suffers, the more one is susceptible to the grief of other people.
-Those who experience physical pain, spiritual anxienty and social failure tend to be those who are merciful to others.
-They are the last ones to allow others experience pain and tears.
+Those who experience physical pain, spiritual anxiety, and social failure tend to be merciful to others.
+They are the last ones to allow others to experience pain and tears.

 Medical science fights against human suffering and misery.
-Let’s hope those students who will recieve a scholaship from the Iha fund will be those who are gifted with compassion and have the courage to fight passionately against those illnesses which still cause agony and misery.
+Let’s hope that the students who will receive a scholarship from the Iha fund will be those who are gifted with compassion and have the courage to passionately fight against those illnesses that still cause agony and misery.